 Although the cost of living here is lower than in Northern Europe, it can take some time to find work, you’ll need to budget for a deposit if you’re renting, and you’ll probably have to buy a lot of “one-off” stuff, which isn’t worth bringing with you from your home country.
 Our advice is to arrive here with at least six months “living” money saved up.

 Not realising what it means to have no support structure

 At home, you will have had friends and family a reasonable distance away – people you can bounce ideas off, have a laugh with, and with whom you can share any problems.
 It can take a couple of years to build up those kind of relationships in your new community, so those early years can feel lonely.

 Not setting visiting friend’s expectations

 As you’re saying good bye to your friends and family “back home,” you’ll tell everyone to “come and visit us soon.”
 And they will!
 But the problem is, they will be on holiday, and they will want to eat out and party every night.
 If they’re staying with you, there will obviously be some disruption in your routine.
 It can be a real pain.
 Set their expectations early by telling them you’re “living” now and not on a permanent holiday.

-Not speaking any spanish
+Not speaking any Spanish

 You can manage without Spanish when moving to Lanzarote, assuming you live in one of the resort areas.
 But trust us on this – life will be 100 times easier for you, and so much richer, if you can at least speak a little of the language.
-Make learning some basic Spanish part of your planning, and read local websites in Spanish every day to start to pick vocabulary.
+Make learning some basic Spanish part of your planning, and read local websites in Spanish every day to start to pick up vocabulary.